-If you’re caught with controlled substances in Florida, you could face felony charges.
+If you’re caught with controlled substances in Florida, even if it is from the best pot shop in Anchorage, you could face felony charges.
 Florida allows the court to pursue simple drug possession charges as felonies.
 A felony carries significantly more weight than a misdemeanor, and in addition to greater penalties with regard to jail time and fines, you could also lose the ability to legally own a firearm and other rights that you enjoy without a felony on your record.

 When Is Possession of Drugs a Felony?

-If you’re caught by the police with drugs in your possession, contact a Florida criminal defense attorney immediately.
+If you’re caught by the police with drugs in your possession, contact Drug crimes attorneys in Manassas immediately.
 You must protect your rights and get legal counsel before you answer police officers’ questions or appear in court before a judge.
+For which, if you want to know when to hire a lawyer for criminal defense, you need to click on this link.
 Saying the wrong thing could put your case in jeopardy.

 How Are Drug Possession Charges Filed in Florida?

 - First-degree misdemeanor: If you’re found with 20 grams or less of marijuana, you might face a first-degree misdemeanor charge.
 The potential penalties include up to one year in jail.
 You will also have to pay court costs.